jatcwang/difflicious/docs/docs/docs/TypesOfDiffer.md

 There are many types of basic Differs, each producing different kind of results.

-// FIXME: Document how to ignore/update for all differs
 // FIXME: value differ

 # Differs for Algebraic Data Types (enums, sealed traits and case classes)